helmerj/refinerycms-newsletters/readme.md

 # Refinery CMS Newsletters

-Simple newsletters engine for [Refinery CMS](http://refinerycms.com).
+Simple newsletters engine for [Refinery CMS](http://refinerycms.com) from [webnow](http://web-now.de).
 It does support campaigns, unsubscribe and simple statistic.
 It is based on the refinerycms-newsletters engine by paxer (http://github.com/paxer/refinerycms-newsletters).
 However this engine the newsletter subscribers are not system users but are stored in a dedicated table and can be managed in the refinerycms admin section separately..